naobot/frenchorthographe/README.md

 - **-m** is often pronounced like **-n** when final. *E.g. fai**m**, parfu**m***
 - **-er** is sometimes pronounced with a silent "r" (more likly for verbs and adjectives) *E.g. all**er**, premi**er***
 - **-t** and **-d** are frequently silent in the final position/ *E.g. ven**t**, tan**t**, lai**d**, pie**d***

+## Stress
+Generally the last syllable is stressed.

 ## Apostrophes
 - they don't do anything for pronunciation just pretend they're not there